🚀 November 12th Live Webinar: Debunking Serverless Misconceptions

 Dhamira

 Dhamira is a software consultancy firm with clients in the healthcare and financial technology industries.
 They use Fauna so that database maintenance is ops-free, allowing them to maintain low DevOps and quickly scale by focusing on applications and customer needs.
-The flexible permissions model and asset compliance of Fauna are critical features for Dhamira, because the tight integration of the permissions model with a GraphQL layer reduces the need for middleware infrastructure.
+The flexible permissions model and asset compliance of Fauna are critical features for Dhamira because it reduces the need for middleware infrastructure.
 The decentralized nature of Fauna also allows Dhamira to move fast and logically with evolving client requirements.

 Conclusion